-Timer synchronization and output logic level depend on the selected Timer Mode (CNTMODE) bit field in the Control B (TCBn.CTRLB) register.
+Timer synchronization and output logic level are dependent on the selected Timer Mode (CNTMODE) bit field in Control B (TCBn.CTRLB) register.
 In Single-Shot mode, the timer/counter can be configured so that the signal generation happens asynchronously to an incoming event (ASYNC = 1 in TCBn.CTRLB).
-Then, the output signal is set immediately at the incoming event instead of being synchronized to the TCB clock.
-Due to synchronization delay for the counter, the waveform output will be set high three to four CLK\TCB cycles more than what is defined by the TOP value.
+The output signal is then set immediately at the incoming event instead of being synchronized to the TCB clock.
+Even though the output is set immediately, it will take two to three CLK_TCB cycles before the counter starts counting.

-Writing the Compare/Capture Output Enable (CCMPEN) bit in TCBn.CTRLB to '1' enables the waveform output, making the waveform output available on the corresponding pin, overriding the value in the corresponding PORT output register.
+Writing the Compare/Capture Output Enable (CCMPEN) bit in TCBn.CTRLB to '1' enables the waveform output.
+This will make the waveform output available on the corresponding pin, overriding the value in the corresponding PORT output register.

-The table below lists the different configurations and their impact on the output.
+The different configurations and their impact on the output are listed in the table below.